subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The above figure gives a high level overview of how EBMs can be used to generate images.
 In this case the nodes in the EBM correspond to pixels in the image.
 Given a training data distribution consisting of a bunch of images, we will assume that the pixels in an image follow a Boltzmann distribution
-$p(x_1,...,x_N)={e^-{E(x_1,...,x_N)}\over{Z}}$ for some unknown energy function $E(x_1,...,x_N)$.
+$p(x_1,...,x_N)={e^{-E(x_1,...,x_N)}\over{Z}}$ for some unknown energy function $E(x_1,...,x_N)$.
 We can consider that the pixels in the image are 'interacting' with each other, which results in the interaction energy $E(x_1,...,x_N)$, and ultimately the interactions settle down to an equilibrium in which the distributon of the pixels is given by the Boltzmann distribution.
 Thus the equilibrium state, which is that of lowest energy, also corresponds to states that result in images that look like those from the training dataset.

 The right hand side of the figure shows an EBM model with energy function $E_W(x_1,...,x_N)$, and if we can train the model so that $E_W(x_1,...,x_N)\approx E(x_1,...,x_N)$, then the model should be able to generate images by sampling, and these images should look like they came from the training dataset.
-It is easier to approximate the score functions instead, defines as ${\partial E_W\over{\partial x_i}}\approx {\partial E\over{\partial x_i}}$, and we will show later that we can sample from the model from a knowledge of the score function alone.
+It is easier to approximate the score functions instead, defined as ${\partial E_W\over{\partial x_i}}\approx {\partial E\over{\partial x_i}}$, and we will show later that we can sample from the model from a knowledge of the score function alone.
 Image generation using EBMs is based on this idea of training the model so that it approximates the score function of the training data, and new images are generated by sampling from the model until it settles into an energy minima.

 ### Text to Image Generation